-That’s why the real estate needs an enterprise Ethereum solution to help it out.
-Enterprise Ethereum use cases are well equipped to handle all the burden of this sector.
-Not only it will get rid of the middleman, but it will also increase the liquidity.
-Furthermore, with the proper ledger system, the costing will lower down, giving middle classes a chance at it.
+That’s why real estate needs an enterprise Ethereum solution to help it out.
+Enterprise Ethereum use cases are well equipped to handle all the burdens of this sector.
+Not only will it get rid of the middleman, but it will also increase the liquidity.
+Furthermore, with the proper blockchain for real estate ledger systems, the costing will lower down, giving the middle classes a chance at it.

 Ethereum also supports tokenization, so people can easily buy and sell their properties on the ledger using tokens.

-Governments are held accounted for different economic standard as well as reassure consumer and citizen confidence.
+Governments are held to account for different economic standards as well as reassure consumer and citizen confidence.
 Not only that but also governments need to maintain market efficiency, infrastructure, and businesses.

 However, as they run on legacy networks, things are still quite obsolete.
 There are many bad players among the government who exploit these old systems and get their way.
 In reality, the citizens are losing faith in their government and not getting all their rights fulfilled accordingly.

 The immediate solution for all of these issues would be to go paperless completely.
-A paperless government has less chance of getting exploited.
+A paperless blockchain for government solutions has less chance of getting exploited.
 Moreover, enterprise Ethereum use cases can surely help them out.

 More effective it can help out in –

 - Reducing paper load